johnmungandiall/english-conversation/plan.md

 # Plan for Completing All Topics from topics.txt

 ## Overview
 This plan outlines the steps to generate HTML conversation files for all 200 topics listed in `topics.txt`.
-The topics are categorized into 4 sections: Daily Life & Routine (50 topics), Education & Study (50 topics), Travel & Directions (50 topics), and Shopping & Money (50 topics).
+The topics are categorized into 6 sections: Home and Daily Life (18 topics), Leisure and Entertainment (10 topics), Social Interactions (3 topics), Education and Study (59 topics), Travel and Transportation (57 topics), and Shopping and Finance (53 topics).

 ## Current Progress
 - Completed: 0 topics